Neuroling/SPINCO_SINEEG/Guides/GUIDE_Github.md

 # Github

-Github allow us version control of our script, backing up and sharing our code.
+Github allows us version control of our script, backing up and sharing our code.
 More complex uses allow several people to work on some code (branching).
 Recommended to use **Github Desktop** is a GUI to manage pulls and push...
 This can facilitate these actions, otherwise they can be made from command line

 The basic workflow for us would be: